 For eight weeks in our Fall Art Enrichment classes, children in grades 1-6 will become art investigators to uncover their relationships with places, spaces, and objects.

 By combining art studio activities with discussions of art as it relates to different time periods and cultures students come to better understand the world of art.
-Students are organized by cross-age groupings and work with a variety of media to develop their individual art skills.
-Art Enrichment is a student teacher education program at Kent State University.
+Students are organized by cross-age groupings and work with a variety of media to develop their individual artistic skills.
+Art Enrichment is a student-teacher education program at Kent State University.

 Art Enrichment is a hands-on experience and community outreach program offered by the Art Education division at Kent State University.